TTUNEPH2025/GN/docs/ANCA.md

     1. Hydralazine (frequently high titers of MPO)
     2. Prophylthiouracil (frequently MPO positive)
     3. Minocycline
-    4. Cocaine and levamisole (associated with duel positivity with PR3 and MPO)
+    4. Levamisole (associated with duel positivity with PR3 and MPO)
   * Subacute bacterial endocarditis and other forms of chronic bacteremia demonstrated positivity for ANCA
   * ANCA positivity seening 60-80% of UC patients and patient with primary sclerosing cholangitis
 ## **Deffinitions of Treatment Response**